BOOK REVIEW: Everything I Know About Love by Dolly Alderton

 So let’s begin…

 As you can tell from the title above, the book I’ll be reviewing this month is Everything I know about Love by Dolly Alderton.
-I have to be honest and admit that I jumped on it – like every shiny thing on the internet – because I saw it plastered all over the web by every writer, blogger, person who loves to read… in other words, anyone who would care to pick up a book.
+I have to be honest and admit that I jumped on it – like every shiny thing on the internet – because I saw it plastered all over the web by every writer, blogger, and person who loves to read… in other words, anyone who would care to pick up a book.
 I purchased it off Amazon and a few days later, it was laying right in front of me on my bed; bright yellow and thick.

 I picked it up the next day from my bedside table and with a track by Alessia Cara in the background, I began reading the words on the page loudly in my mind.